Monito Island

 Monito Island (English: Little Mona, Islote Monito) is an uninhabited island about 3.1 miles northwest of the much larger Mona Island.
 Monito is the masculine diminutive form of Mona in Spanish, which also translates to little monkey in Spanish.
 It is one of three islands in the Mona Passage, and part of the Isla de Mona e Islote Monito barrio, a subdivision of the municipality of Mayagüez, Puerto Rico.

 It is 46.43 miles from the Puerto Rican mainland, and 35.73 miles from the island of Hispaniola (the coast of the Dominican Republic).

 Description

 The island is uninhabited.
 The high altitude of the island's shoreline makes it inaccessible by sea.
 Monito has an area of 0.06 sqmi or 36.25 acre, its highest point is 213 ft, and is barren.
-The US coast guard has rescued migrants off Monito Island.
+The U.S. Coast Guard has rescued migrants off Monito Island.
 The Monito gecko is found only on Monito Island.